Irish banks told to work with struggling homeowners

-DUBLIN Irish banks must engage more directly with borrowers who are struggling to pay their mortgages but they should avoid widespread debt forgiveness, the country's central bank governor said on Wednesday.
+DUBLIN, March 14 Ireland's central bank is working to encourage lenders to engage more directly with borrowers who are struggling to pay their mortgages, making the government's new debt resolution regime a backstop, the country's central bank governor said on Wednesday.

 The number of problem mortgages in Ireland grew sharply in the last three months of 2011, with nearly one in seven Irish home loans not being fully repaid, raising fears about the sufficiency of bank capital to weather the storm.